What is Zolinza?

 How should I take Zolinza?

 Take Zolinza exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Drink at least 2 liters of water each day to keep from getting dehydrated while you are taking Zolinza.
-Tell your doctor if you have severe vomiting or diarrhea during treatment.
+Take with food.
+Drink at least 2 liters of water each day to keep from getting dehydrated.

-Do not crush or open a capsule.
-Swallow it whole.
-The medicine inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.
+Swallow the capsule whole and do not chew, break, or open it.
+The medicine inside the capsule can be dangerous if it gets in your eyes or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water, and then call your doctor.

 Store at room temperature away from moisture and heat.